alemarco96/DECAF/INSTALLATION_GUIDE.md

   pip install pip --upgrade pip
   ```

 - Choose a folder where all Python virtual environments will be stored.
-For the remaining of this guide, the `venv`
+For the remainder of this guide, the `venv`
   subdirectory inside the root folder will be used.
 In case you choose differently, just change it with the appropriate
   value.
 Make sure to not put a forward slash (`/`) at the end of the command.